anjolakabiawu/Visa-AI-Assessment/README.md

-# VisaCompanion RFE Risk Analyzer
+# VisaCompanion RFE Risk Analyzer (RAG-Enhanced)

-This project is a prototype of an AI-powered tool designed to analyze draft EB-1A petitions for potential weaknesses that could trigger a Request for Evidence (RFE) from USCIS.
-The tool ingests petition documents, segments them by criteria, and uses a Large Language Model (LLM) to generate a detailed risk analysis report in the style of a professional legal memo.
+This project is an advanced prototype of an AI-powered tool designed to analyze draft EB-1A petitions for potential weaknesses that could trigger a Request for Evidence (RFE) from USCIS.

+This enhanced version uses a **Retrieval-Augmented Generation (RAG)** pipeline.
+It grounds its analysis in a knowledge base built from thousands of real USCIS Administrative Appeals Office (AAO) decisions, providing truly data-driven and evidence-based feedback.

 ### Features

 -   **Multi-Format Ingestion:** Reads petition drafts from `.docx`, `.pdf`, and `.txt` files.
--   **Intelligent Segmentation:** Automatically identifies and separates sections of the petition corresponding to specific EB-1A criteria.
--   **AI-Powered Analysis:** Leverages a powerful LLM with a specialized prompt to act as a USCIS adjudicator, identifying weaknesses in claims.
+-   **Data-Driven Knowledge Base:** Includes a script to scrape and process thousands of real AAO decisions into a sophisticated vector store.
+-   **RAG-Powered Analysis:** Uses a two-step AI process.
+An initial analysis identifies weaknesses, and a RAG system then retrieves relevant context from real legal cases to generate highly specific, evidence-based suggestions for improvement.
--   **Actionable Reporting:** Generates a professional, human-readable `.docx` report that includes severity ratings, problematic excerpts, and concrete suggestions for improvement.
+-   **Actionable Reporting:** Generates a professional, human-readable `.docx` report that includes severity ratings, problematic excerpts, and concrete recommendations grounded in real-world case outcomes.
--   **Adjudicator Persona Simulation:** Includes a "Creative Bonus" section with narrative notes from the perspective of the reviewing officer.
+-   **Adjudicator Persona Simulation:** Includes narrative notes from the perspective of the reviewing officer.

 ### Setup Instructions